 - Observes and enforces all rules adopted by the Council for its governance, which includes recognizing members in appropriate order, ensuring equal opportunity to speak, and deciding all questions of order.

-Appoints to the following Standing Committees of the City Council: Finance and Investment, Public Works, Public Safety and Parks, and Audit; and appoints the Chair of Lodging Tax Advisory Committee.
+- Appoints to the following Standing Committees of the City Council: Finance, Investment, and Parking, Public Works, Public Safety, and Audit.

-Serves or appoints to Regional Governmental boards and committees including, but not limited to the Kitsap Regional Coordinating Council (KRCC) Executive Board, Kitsap Economic Development Alliance (KEDA), Kitsap Transit Board of Commissioners, and the CenCom Policy Board.
+- Appoints to Regional Governmental boards and committees including, but not limited to, the Kitsap Regional Coordinating Council and Kitsap Transit Board of Commissioners.

-Approves topics-for-discussion and scheduling of all Study Sessions, Special Meetings, Executive Sessions, Retreats; and all date-changes for regular Council meetings.
+- Approves scheduling of all Study Sessions, Special Meetings, Executive Sessions, Retreats, and all date changes for regular Council Meetings.

-Assigned the responsibility for signing off on the Check Register, following Council approval; as well as approving all Purchase Orders, General Claims, and Claims for Expenses for Council office expenditures and reimbursement to Council members.
+- Signs off on the Check Register, following Council approval, as well as approving all Purchase Orders, General Claims, and Claims for Expenses for Council Office expenditures and reimbursement to Council Members.

-Oversees Council staff which includes approving functions of the Council Office; assists in approving requests made by other Council members; and performing yearly staff performance evaluations, and prioritizing work, requiring weekly meetings at a minimum.
+- Oversees Council Staff which includes approving functions of the Council Office, assists in approving requests made by other Council Members, performing yearly staff performance evaluations, and prioritizing work, requiring weekly meetings at a minimum.

-- Approves Council Member and Staff Payroll, as well as Council staff Vacation and Sick Leave Approval Slips.
+- Approves Council Member and Staff Payroll, as well as Council Staff Vacation and Sick Leave Approval Slips.

-Attends a large number of social functions and special events representing the City, with most costs paid out-of pocket.
+- Attends a large number of social functions and special events representing the City, with many costs out-of-pocket.

-Maintains regular contact with the Vice-President and other Councilmembers, the Mayor, Department heads, and other local and regional elected officials to remain current on their concerns and issues.
+- Maintains regular contact with the Vice-President and other Councilmembers, the Mayor, Department heads, and other local and regional elected officials to remain current on their concerns and issues.

-Maintains knowledge of all issues impacting Bremerton and communicates on behalf of the Council when appropriate.
+- Maintains knowledge of all issues impacting Bremerton and communicates on behalf of the Council when appropriate.